WangQianao/vscode-specialcodefolding/README.md

 The vscode plugin can perform special folding on all methods in the code according to the specified focus.
 For example, if the focus is a variable declaration statement, this plugin will add a strikethrough to the code in all methods in the code except for the variable declaration statement.
+Moreover, this plugin can generate a code summary based on the code and evaluate the importance of the code statement.
+Different importance causes sentences to be painted in different colors.

 [English](./README.md) | [中文](./README.zh-CN.md)